-Her avant-garde designs channel feminine power through coloured leather, bedazzled cowboy hats, feathers, and puffed up bombers.
+Her avant-garde designs channel feminine power through colored leather, bedazzled cowboy hats, feathers, and puffed up bombers.

 Born in China, Di explains that her interest in feminine power stems from growing up in a country with an emphasis on masculine power.
 The 27-year-old’s Chinese heritage is something she wants to incorporate more in her future work.
 “Being Chinese offers me different thinking modes,” she explains.
 “A language creates a way of thinking, not exactly on the surface, but in the blood.”

-Growing up, Di was not interested in fashion but focused on literature.
-She describes her entry into the fashion world as something she had to “just go with the flow” with, but now is “addicted to creating looks”.
+Growing up, Di was not interested in fashion but focuses on literature.
+She describes her entry into the fashion world as something she had to do to “just go with the flow” with, but now is “addicted to creating looks.”

 “I was more or less a tomboy.
 I’d hang with the boys, do what they do, and try to feel sexually equal,” she explains.
 “Because boys and girls are treated very differently, I wanted to be a boy all the time.”

-When explaining her design process for the collection, it’s clear the conversation with colour is an important one to Di.
-She describes starting with “heavy, bright colours,” because she thought they symbolised power, then decided to use pastel colours to demonstrate subtle power.
+When explaining her design process for the collection, it’s clear the conversation with color is an important one to Di.
+She describes starting with “heavy, bright colors,” because she thought they symbolized power, then decided to use pastel colors to demonstrate subtle power.
 “There’s a subtle energy in this collection,” she explains.
 “Like ocean water, it's fluid, flowing, soft, but very powerful.”

-Inspired by female artists and designing for female artists, she plans to release new pieces in September and to continue to develop her brand, Di Du, a name she says people are confused to find is her full name.
-Her designs being available for public purchase, she says, is something that’s also on the horizon.
+Inspired by female artists and designing for female artists, she plans to release new pieces in September and to continue to develop her named brand Di Du (a name she says people are confused to find is her full name).
+Her designs being available for public purchase, she says, is something that’s also soon on the horizon.